GrottoPress/shield/docs/07-LOGIN.md

    end
    ```

    `DeleteCurrentLogin` actually deletes a given login from the database.
-Use this instead of `LogUserOut` if you intend to actually delete logins, rather than mark them as inactive.
+Use this instead of `EndCurrentLogin` if you intend to actually delete logins, rather than mark them as inactive.

 1. Set up actions: